Hussein-L-AlMadhachi/Rhenium/README.md

 end
 ```

-this works from `pci` and `path` too.
+this also works for `pci` and `path` too.

-you can use logical operators `and` and `or` to combine more than one condition and assign a script that is specific to this.
+You can use logical operators `and` and `or` to combine more than one condition and assign a script that is specific to this.

 for example: